 DL1.1.IL: Identify the general topic from simple sentences and familiar texts, such as a story, conversation, or cartoon.

-DL1.1.IM: Identify the main ideas from a variety of short, familiar texts that are either fiction or nonfiction.

-DL1.1.IH: Identify the main idea or key details of texts with unfamiliar vocabulary or an unfamiliar topic.
+DL1.1.IM: Identify the main ideas from a variety of short, familiar texts such as fictional stories or factual documents.DL1.1.IH: Identify the main idea or key details of texts with unfamiliar vocabulary or topics, such as fictional or historical novels.

-DL1.2.IL: Identify similarities and differences in familiar products, practices and perspectives of native and other cultures, such as famous monuments or television programming.
+DL1.2.IL: Identify similarities and differences in familiar products, practices and perspectives of native and other cultures, such as famous monuments or television programming, recognizing that ideas and expressions may be presented differently.

 DL1.2.IM: Make simple comparisons between familiar and some unfamiliar products, practices and perspectives of native and other cultures, such as traditions, school schedules or films.

-DL1.2.IH: Extrapolate information about familiar and unfamiliar practices, products, and perspectives of native and other cultures presented in various types of texts and media.
+DL1.2.IH: Extrapolate information about familiar and unfamiliar practices, products, and perspectives of native and other cultures presented in various types of texts and media, such as infomercials or travel ads.

 Advanced